Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 #11 – Great for Runners

-Another major benefit of stair climbers for runners is that the gradient on the climber is as great as anything you’ll encounter on a real life run.
+Another major benefit of the step machine is that the gradient on the climber is as great as anything you’ll encounter on a real-life run.
 This increases your heart rate and makes you breathe faster to get more oxygen.
-Continuous use of the stair climber teaches your body to use that oxygen and convert it to energy quicker.
-However, if you would like to challenge yourself to some harder terrain, trail running might be just the thing for you!
+Continuous use of the stair climber teaches your body to use that oxygen and convert it to energy quickly.

-The stair climber machine can also benefit your balance and coordination because the stair climber allows you to target muscle stabilisers such as the gluteus medius.
-This doesn’t get much stimulation during a real life run, so you’ll feel a difference on your next run after working out.
-Plus, the fact that you have to balance on one leg each time you step improves your overall balance, minimising any risk of injury on your next run.
+The step machine can also benefit your balance and coordination because the stair climber allows you to target muscle stabilisers such as the gluteus medius.
+This doesn’t get much stimulation during a real-life run, so you’ll feel a difference on your next run after working out.

 #12 – Results

-The stair stepper benefits weight loss for people who are overweight and those who do little to no exercise will see fairly dramatic results within one or two weeks.
+The stairmaster benefits weight loss for people who are overweight, and those who do little to no exercise will see fairly dramatic results within one or two weeks.
 If you’re already at a fairly healthy weight and do some exercise, you can expect to see weight loss within two to four weeks.
-However, this is only as long as you combine the workout routine with a healthy diet.
-Although, if you’re a fitness veteran, weight loss will typically take a bit longer.

 If you’re after better heart health, it’s recommended that you complete 150 minutes of intense exercise per week or 75 minutes of moderate exercise per week.
 This translates into about five 30-minute sessions on the stair climber.
-Within a week or two you’ll feel your legs getting stronger and see them becoming more toned.
+Within a week or two, you’ll feel your legs getting stronger and see them becoming more toned.
 If you’d like to track your heart rate during workouts, heart rate monitors are an effective way to do this.

 #13 – Workout Variation